arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

-Throughout this series, every time we managed to have a compiling code, that was a reliable sign that the functionality was complete and corret, and the green test was there to testify it.
+Throughout this series, every time we managed to have a compiling code, that was a reliable sign that the functionality was complete and correct, and the green test was there to testify it.
 It's not the case here anymore.
 The very moment you resolve the dependency to `count` with an shared mutable variable, as far as the compiler is concerned, the code is alredy complete and correct.